MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

 Now we'll connect our class and the cell in Interface Builder and create referencing outlets for both labels.

 > [action]
-> Set the _Custom Class_ of the new Table View Cell:
+> Set the _Custom Class_ of the new table view cell:

 ![image](custom_class.png)

 Now we can create the referencing outlets.

 > [action]
 > Add referencing outlets for both labels:

 ![image](ref_outlets.png)

 Now our Interface Builder setup is complete and we can start writing some code.